< Home

 Bladder eversion, which is the displacement through the urethra, can occur as a result of increased abdominal pressure and excessive straining.
 This phenomenon is possible due to the mare’s short and wide urethra.

 An 8-year-old Standardbred broodmare was presented for dystocia.
-Ultrasonographic examination confirmed that the fetus was not alive.
+Ultrasonographic examination confirmed that the foetus was not alive.
 The mare had frequent and strong uterine contractions.
-Fetal membranes and a protruding organ were observed through the patient’s vulva.
-The protruding bladder contained a firm structure that made manual repositioning unsuccessful, and an ultrasound suggested the presence of intestine.
+Foetal membranes and a protruding organ were observed through the patient’s vulva.
+The protruding bladder contained a firm structure that made manual repositioning unsuccessful, and ultrasonography suggested the presence of intestine.
 As a result, an exploratory laparotomy was performed, which revealed that the small intestine was trapped as it passed through the urethra and into the space created by the everted bladder.
 The small intestine was repositioned, and no resection was required.
-A dead foal was delivered through c-section.
-The mare recovered uneventfully from general anesthesia.
-Post-operative care included intravenous fluid therapy, lidocaine continuous rate infusion, opioid analgesia, antimicrobials, NSAIDs, oxytocin, epidural anesthesia, phenazopyridine, urinary catheter placement and bladder lavage.
+The dead foal was delivered through C-section.
+The mare recovered uneventfully from general anaesthesia.
+Post-operative care included intravenous fluid therapy, lidocaine continuous rate infusion, opioid analgesia, antimicrobials, NSAIDs, oxytocin, epidural anaesthesia, phenazopyridine, urinary catheter placement and bladder lavage.

-Postoperative complications included retained fetal membranes, postoperative ileus, cystitis, and incisional edema.
+Postoperative complications included retained foetal membranes, postoperative ileus, cystitis, and incisional oedema.
 The mare was discharged 10 days after surgery and no additional complications were reported on follow-up.

 Conclusions: